-Jessica’s bio: I’m 26, I’m from Brentwood Essex and I currently work in PR for a Plant hire company called Quattro Plant Ltd.
+Jessica was 26 when she came up with the idea of starting Merfolk UK's first event: the now annual convention.
+Jessica is from Brentwood Essex and currently works full time in PR for a Plant hire company called Quattro Plant Ltd.

 Jessica has always loved mermaids, ever since she first saw Disney’s The Little Mermaid, she became completely captivated by all things mer related, and in 2014, a friend of hers sent her a link to a website that offered courses in how to be a mermaid (Freedive UK).
 At the time Jessica was attending University, and in the final year of her degree.
 Because of these commitments and financial restrictions, there was no way she could attend the course offered by Freedive UK who are based in Cornwall.